chronoxor/FastBinaryEncoding/README.md

 ### Java
 * JSON protocol is implemented using [Gson](https://github.com/google/gson) library.
-Thereforeits package should be imported using Maven;
+Therefore its package should be imported using Maven;

 ### JavaScript
 * JavaScript domain model is implemented using [ECMAScript 6](http://es6-features.org)